difference between industry and commerce

 Focus

-Industry: Industry is concerned with the production of goods and services.
-This is an activity like manufacturing, construction, and extraction.
-It primarily aims at creating products to be sold or used by other sectors of the economy.
-Industry transforms raw materials into finished goods, which require labor, machinery, and raw materials.
+The Industry is dealing with the goods and services production.
+It’s an activity like manufacturing, construction, and extraction.
+It is mainly engaged in creating products for sale or consumption by other sectors of the economy.
+Industry will, therefore, transform raw materials into finished goods requiring labor, machinery, and raw materials.

 Commerce: Commerce is the buying and selling of goods and services.
 It links producers to consumers and ensures that products are distributed in the market.
 Commerce includes activities such as trade, transportation, banking, and insurance, and aims to move products from the industry to the end consumer.